Your Ultimate Hub for Cybersecurity Radio Stations & Podcasts!

 Hacking Humans

-- account takeover prevention (noun) [Word Notes]
+- Log4j vulnerability (noun) [Word Notes]

-- threat hunting (noun) [Word Notes]
+- OWASP broken access control (noun) [Word Notes]

-- vulnerability management (noun) [Word Notes]
+- OWASP security misconfiguration (noun) [Word Notes]

-- software bill of materials (SBOM) (noun) [Word Notes]
+- OWASP insecure design (noun) [Word Notes]

-- Scams in the henhouse.
+- Phishing in the tariff storm.

 CyberWire Daily